What You’ll Learn 🎯

 Trigger parameters

-Let's do a short measurement to explain all the parameters.
-The structure is hit once and the signals are measured.
+Let's perform a short measurement to explain all the parameters.
+The structure will be struck once, and the resulting signals will be recorded.

-The hammer signal (upper, blue line) shows a clean shock impact and high damping while the response (lower, red line) starts ringing and smoothly fades out.
+The hammer signal (upper, blue line) displays a clean impact with high damping, while the response signal (lower, red line) exhibits oscillations that gradually fade out.

 Trigger level

-The Modal test module needs a start criteria in triggered mode like when using the Impact Hammer method.
-Therefore we specify a trigger level of e.g. 100 N. Each time the input signal overshoots the trigger level, the FRF calculation (FFT window) will start.
+The Modal Test module requires a start criterion when operating in triggered mode, such as when using the Impact Hammer method.
+Therefore, a trigger level—e.g., 100 N—must be specified.
+Each time the input signal exceeds this trigger level, the FRF calculation (FFT window) will be initiated.

 Double hit detection

-However, when the input signal shows multiple impulses after one hit (so-called double hits), DewesoftX can identify this if you specify a double hit level.
-When the signal crosses the double-hit-level shortly after the trigger event, you will get a warning message and can repeat this measurement.
+However, when the input signal contains multiple impulses from a single hit (so-called double hits), DewesoftX can detect this if a double-hit threshold is specified.
+If the signal crosses this threshold shortly after the initial trigger event, a warning message will appear, prompting you to repeat the measurement.

 Overload level